Last revised: November 4, 2022

 At the top was the new mine while at the bottom it reconnected with the rest of the railroad system.
 It functioned as an endless conveyor belt with wagons delivering loads to the bottom and returning to the top empty.

-The company has been credited with creating a number of railroad designs such as turnouts (also known as switches, or frogs), the turntable, and even double-trucked freight cars (two axles housed within a single carriage apparatus).
+As previously mentioned, the company has been credited with creating a number of railroad designs such as turnouts (also known as switches, or frogs), the turntable, and even double-trucked freight cars (two axles housed within a single carriage apparatus).

 However, because the railroad's chief engineer, Gridley Bryant who created these inventions, believed that they should be available for the entire industry and public in general he never patented them.